-3. Respondent Pharmcore, Inc., dba Hallandale Pharmacy, is prohibited from serving as a manager, administrator, owner, member, officer, director, associate, partner, or in any other position with management or control of a Board licensee until Pharmcore's nonresident pharmacy permit is reinstated.

-4. Respondent Gennady Krupnikas is prohibited from serving as a manager, administrator, owner, member, officer, director, associate, partner, or in any other position with management or control of a Board licensee until Pharmcore's nonresident pharmacy permit is reinstated.
+3. Respondent Pharmcore, Inc., dba Hallandale Pharmacy, is prohibited from serving as a manager, administrator, owner, member, officer, director, associate, partner, or in any other position with management or control of a Board licensee until administrator, owner, member, officer, director, associate, partner, or in any other position with management or control of a Board licensee until Pharmcore has a new license or permit issued by the Board.